cocos/cocos-docs/en/getting-started/index.md

 # Beginner's Guide

 Welcome to Cocos Creator.
-Before learning how to use it, please refer to [installation and startup](install/index.md) to install Cocos Creator.
+Before learning how to use it, please refer to the [installation and startup](install/index.md) documentation to install Cocos Creator.

 After installing the editor, you can familiarize yourself with it, including how to create a project, the project structure, and the editor panels, by going through the following contents: